lorenzoh/DataLoaders.jl/README.md

 # DataLoaders.jl

+**This package is deprecated and its functionality has been moved into [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl) as [`MLUtils.DataLoader`](https://juliaml.github.io/MLUtils.jl/stable/api/#MLUtils.DataLoader).
+This package is still functional but development continues in MLUtils.jl.
+There are slight differences in the API; see the documentation linked above for more details.**

 [Documentation (latest)](https://lorenzoh.github.io/DataLoaders.jl/dev)

 A Julia package implementing performant data loading for deep learning on out-of-memory datasets that.
 Works like PyTorch's `DataLoader`.